Do's and Don'ts of Fire Safety in Victoria

 In the event of a fire, alert the firefighters and inform them of the location of the fire and trapped occupants.
 This will shorten the time in searching for the occupants and the fire can be controlled immediately.

-Keep contact numbers of emergency responders and fire station accessible.
+Keep contact numbers of emergency responders and fire stations accessible.

 Don'ts of Fire Safety